Einstein-Maxwell fields as solutions of higher-order theories

 Then \eqref{Ricci4D_2}--\eqref{Bianchi4D} further give \be \Psi_2+R/12=0 , \qquad D^2\gamma=0 , \qquad D^2\nu=0 , \qquad D\mu=0 , \ee the first of which also reads alternatively $\Psi_2=-\Lambda_0/3\neq0$.

 Following the same steps as in \cite{HerPraPra17} one can therefore argue that $\nabla^k\BC$ is balanced for any $k\ge1$ (while $\BC$ is not, since of type II).
-Furthermore, we note that $\nabla^k\BC$ is 1-balanced (and thus $\nabla^k\bR$ is 1-balanced since $\BS$ also is, see above) for any $k\ge1$ iff $D\Psi_4=0$, which thus characterizes a geometrically privileged subcase (to be analyzed in section~\ref{subsubsec_rec_spec}).
+Furthermore, we note that for any $k\ge1$ $\nabla^k\BC$ is 1-balanced (and thus $\nabla^k\bR$ is 1-balanced since $\BS$ also is, see above) iff $D\Psi_4=0$, which thus characterizes a geometrically privileged subcase (to be analyzed in section~\ref{subsubsec_rec_spec}).